bu-ist/shibboleth-testing/README.md

 ### VSCode devcontainer

-This should be as straightforward as `Ctrl-Shift-P` and typing `Remote-Container: Reopen window in container`
+If you are using Visual Studio Code on a local system then it should be as straightforward as `Ctrl-Shift-P` and typing `Remote-Container: Reopen window in container`

 ### Command line on system